Innovations in Education

 General Description of Student Activities

-Student work will use a variety approaches (qualitative, mixed methods; systematic and scoping reviews) to investigate problems and possibilities in teaching, learning and education.
-This includes evaluating teaching methods, interprofessional education, use of technology and media in classrooms, gauging the effect of student and faculty stress on mental health/academic performance, or investigating student attributes and their influence on learning.
+Student work will use a variety of approaches (qualitative, mixed methods, systematic and scoping reviews, needs assessments, and program evaluation) to investigate problems and possibilities in teaching, learning and education.
+This includes universal design for learning, evaluating teaching methods, interprofessional education, gauging the effect of student and faculty stress on mental health/academic performance, or investigating student attributes and their influence on learning.
 Students will also be guided in developing educational/training needs assessments, curricular design and evaluation of educational outcomes in both student and clinical education settings.
-Students are expected to produce a manuscript that can be published in peer-reviewed literature, and may have the opportunity to present their research findings at local, state or national conferences.
+Students may produce a manuscript that can be published in peer-reviewed literature and have the opportunity to present their research findings at local, state or national conferences.

 Examples of Projects